Generalized Composition via Nerves: Models and Algebra: Constructing truncations of models

 \Proof

-\NI $\Longrightarrow$: If $\MC{S}[y]$ is the $n$-truncation of an $(n,n+1)$-composer then the Degenerate Determinacy Theorem implies that all 2-simplices of $\MC{S}[y]$ are \DET{(1,2)}.
-By lemmas \ref{bad-pair-lemma} and \ref{bad-pair-lemma-2}, if there existed $t,t' \in R$ which overlapped in more than one interval or overlapped in one interval $[j,k]$ where $k<n$ then $\MC{S}[y]$ would have a 2-simplex which is not \DET{(1,2)}.
+\NI $\Longrightarrow$: If $\MC{S}[y]$ is the $n$-truncation of an \NICOMP{n}{n+1} then the Degenerate Determinacy Theorem implies that all 2-simplices of $\MC{S}[y]$ are \DET{(1,2)}.
+By lemmas \refpage{bad-pair-lemma} and \refpage{bad-pair-lemma-2}, if there existed $t,t' \in R$ which overlapped in more than one interval or overlapped in one interval $[j,k]$ where $k<n$ then $\MC{S}[y]$ would have a 2-simplex which is not \DET{(1,2)}.
 Therefore $R$ must satisfy the property $(*)$. \MS